What Is the SASB Materiality Map? A Complete Guide for Businesses

 SASB Materiality Map

-• Industry-specific: Each materiality map is different in that it’s tailored specifically for the industry that the business is in.
-Through this specific attribute, it looks at providing understanding of the more material issues of that industry.
+- Industry-specific: Each materiality map is different in that it’s tailored specifically for the industry in which the business is.
+Through this specific attribute, it looks at providing an understanding of the more material issues of that industry.

 Related: Why Companies Are Becoming B Corporations: All You Need to Know